lerna/lerna/README.md

 versions and dependency versions, but it will not actually publish the packages to npm.

+This is useful as a workaround for an [npm issue](https://github.com/npm/newww/issues/389) which prevents README updates from appearing on npmjs.com when published via Lerna.
+When publishing with README changes, use `--skip-npm` and do the final `npm publish` by hand for each package.

 This flag can be combined with `--skip-git` to _just_ update versions and dependencies, without comitting, tagging, pushing or publishing.